Sharon Kantor

-Sharon Kantor (שרון קנטור; born 28 January 2003) is an Israeli world champion and Olympic windsurfer.
+Sharon Kantor (שרון קנטור; born 28 January 2003) is an Israeli windsurfer.
 Competing in the IQFoil class, she won the silver medal at the 2023 European Championships, and the gold medal at the 2024 World Championships.
-Representing Israel at the 2024 Paris Olympics, Kantor won the silver medal in the Women's IQ Foil in Marseille, France.
+Representing Israel at the 2024 Olympics, Kantor won the silver medal in the Women's iQFoil in Marseille, France.

 Early life

 Kantor was born and raised in moshav Avihayil, and is Jewish.
 Her mother Nurith Dinte had moved to Israel from Australia, and her father Steven Kantor had moved to Israel from South Africa, both at five years of age.
 Her father, Steven, was the Israeli national squash champion, and for a decade was the chairman of the Israel Squash Association.
 Sharon is the middle child in her family, with two brothers and two sisters.
 She attended Ramot Yam High School in Michmoret, Israel, graduating with honors.

 Windsurfing career

 Kantor belongs to the Michmoret Emek Hefer Sailing Club.
 She is coached by Israeli former Olympic windsurfing bronze medalist Shahar Tzuberi.
 She trains with the Israeli team primarily at Sdot Yam, and also trains in the Kinneret, Eilat, Kishon, Haifa, and Herzliya.
 Commenting on her approach to windsurfing competition, she said: "the most important thing for me has been to enjoy what I'm doing."